King letter and statement criticize Sessions prosecution

 In her letter, King said a previous appointment kept her from being in Washington personally to speak against Sessions.

 “I request that my statement, as well as this letter be made a part of the hearing record,” she asked then Senate Judiciary Chairman Strom Thurmond, R-S.C., who was an avowed segregationist in his earlier life.
-She copied in Biden, then Democratic senator from Delaware before becoming vice president under President Barack Obama.
+She copied in Democrat Joe Biden, who a U.S. senator from Delaware before becoming vice president under President Barack Obama.

 Jim Manley, a Democratic consultant and former top Senate aide, called it “unusual” that the letter would not be included.
 “It think it probably highlights what a flashpoint racial politics played in Sen. Sessions’ nomination years ago,” Manley said.